 Thanks to Disney’s 101 Dalmatians, Dalmatians have become one of the world’s most recognizable breeds.
 They are also known as Carriage Dogs, Spotted Coach Dogs, Firehouse Dogs, and Plum Pudding Dogs.
 As that last name suggests, Dalmatians are most known for their spotted coat and sleek physique.

 Dalmatians are a very peppy and energetic breed, made to keep up with coaches and horses for miles on end.
 These days, they are mostly companion dogs, perfect for energetic families and those who prefer the great outdoors.
 Dalmatians have several quirks to their breeding and character that may make them a challenging pet and companion.
 This is where proper preparation comes in.
 Knowing about these quirks is the first step to learning how to manage them.

-If you’re looking to welcome this breed into your life, look no further!
-In this article, we’ve compiled all the important things you need to know about your new furry friend before taking them home, where they’ll quickly find a spot in your heart!
+If you’re looking to welcome this breed into your life, look no further.
+We’ve compiled all the important things you need to know about your new furry friend before taking them home, where they’ll quickly find a spot in your heart.

 The true origins of the breed are unclear.
 Many believe the origins of the Dalmatian reach as far back as Ancient Egypt, where spotted dogs were depicted in paintings, chasing chariots.
 Though there are multiple reports of such dogs, most official sources peg the origins of the breed a little later, in the 17th to 18th century.
 The United Kennel Club believes the Dalmatian came from India, while the Federation Cynologique Internationale (FCI) pegs the breed’s origins in Croatia.